 The reason is that they are the same lentils but in different forms.
 Brown is in the whole form with skin, red is split and skinned.

 Freezing cooked food is generally not practiced in Indian homes.
-Most Indians frown on freezing suggestions as we all grow up eating freshly cooked food and are always encouraged to do that.
+Most Indians frown on the idea of eating frozen food as most of us grew up eating freshly cooked food and are always encouraged to do that.

 However, I keep on receiving queries about freezing dishes from my readers from other countries so I always try to include them in my posts.

 This brown lentil curry freezes well.
-To freeze, first, allow the dal to reach room temperature.
-Put it in batch-size freezer safe boxes or zip lock bags and freeze.
+To freeze, first allow the dal to reach room temperature.
+Then, transfer it to batch-size freezer-safe containers or zip-lock bags and freeze.
+It will be fine for up to 3 months.

 - To fasten the cooking process of lentils, soak them in water preferably hot water for at least an hour.